marioalmonte/accessitrans-aria/README.md

 ## Internationalization

-Version 2.0.2 introduces internationalization support, making the plugin ready for translation into multiple languages.
+The plugin includes internationalization support, making it ready for translation into multiple languages.
 The translation files should be placed in the `/languages` directory.

 ## Contributions